Peachey-Schoorl/Gunk/among-the-flowers.md

 I had a lot of work to do that day, so I only saw her when I was standing in the kitchen, waiting for the kettle to boil.
 Each time, Gunk made more elaborate forms than the time before.

-It started with a crown.
-Then a cape to match.
+It started with a ball.
+Then a cape she could actually wear.
 Next the cape became so long and wide, she had trouble making turns as she trotted about.
 The last thing I saw her make was almost as large as a cat, and roughly the same shape.

 I didn’t get to see what else she made, as I had to go to town, but I was sure she’d tell me all about it when she’d finally come into the house for tea again.